MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-release-notes.md

 - Distributed transactions requiring the Microsoft Distributed Transaction Coordinator service are not supported on SQL Server running on Linux.
 SQL Server to SQL Server distributed transactions are supported.

 #### In-Memory OLTP
 - In-Memory OLTP databases can only be created in the /var/opt/mssql directory.
-These databases also need to have the "C:\" notation when referred.
+These databases also need to have the "C:\\" notation when referred.
 For more information, visit the [In-memory OLTP Topic](sql-server-linux-performance-get-started.md#use-in-memory-oltp).

 #### SqlPackage
 - Using SqlPackage requires to specify an absolute path for files.
-Using relative paths will map the files under the“/tmp/sqlpackage.\<code\>/system/system32” folder.
+Using relative paths will map the files under the "/tmp/sqlpackage.\<code\>/system/system32" folder.

     - **Resolution**: Use absolute file paths.

-- SqlPackage shows the location of files with a “C:\” prefix.
+- SqlPackage shows the location of files with a "C:\\" prefix.

 #### Sqlcmd/BCP & ODBC
 - SQL Server Command Line tools (mssql-tools) and the ODBC Driver (msodbcsql) depends on a custom unixODBC Driver Manager.
 This causes conflicts if you have a previously installed unixODBC Driver Manager.